-Prior to the start of the New Directions Initiative, the founding chair of the Earth System Governance Project, Frank Biermann, and the Project’s Executive Director, Ruben Zondervan, have had extensive informal consultations with numerous researchers in the network, exploring ideas and suggestions for the New Directions initiative.
+Prior to the launch of the New Directions Initiative, the founding chair of the Earth System Governance Project, Frank Biermann, and the Project’s Executive Director, Ruben Zondervan, had extensive informal consultations with numerous researchers in the network, exploring ideas and suggestions for the New Directions initiative.

-At a plenary town-hall meeting during the 2014 Norwich Conference on Earth System Governance and in an Early Career Researcher workshop prior to the conference, the question of new directions for the Project were included in the discussions.
-A plenary town-hall meeting during the 2015 Canberra Conference on Earth System Governance was entirely dedicated to the issue of new directions.
+The question of new directions was first opened up and discussed broadly at a plenary town-hall meeting during the 2014 Norwich Conference on Earth System Governance and in an Early Career Researcher workshop prior to the conference.
+A subsequent plenary town-hall meeting during the 2015 Canberra Conference on Earth System Governance was entirely dedicated to the issue of new directions.

 At the 2016 Nairobi Conference on Earth System Governance in December, the lead authors held a one-day workshop, and a first draft outline of a new Science and Implementation Plan was presented in plenary.
-After this presentation and intense conversations by the Coordinating Lead Authors with the broader community at the Nairobi Conference, the writing process started.
+After this presentation and intense conversations by the Coordinating Lead Authors with the broader community present, the writing process started.

 A first comprehensive draft of the new Science and Implementation Plan was presented at the 2017 Lund Conference on Earth System Governance in October 2017.
-A second 1.5-day workshop of the lead authors of the new plan also took place back to back with that conference.
+This was followed by a 1,5-day workshop of the lead authors, taking place back to back with the Lund Conference.

-The Earth System Governance New Directions Initiative hosted a roundtable to engage members of the Environmental Studies Section (ESS) and the broader ISA community in debating and reviewing the draft Science and Implementation Plan at the at the Annual Convention of the International Studies Association (ISA), 4-7 April 2018 in San Francisco, USA.
+To ensure participation and ownership from as broad a part of the community as possible, the New Directions Initiative hosted a roundtable to engage members of the Environmental Studies Section (ESS) and the broader ISA community in debating and reviewing the draft Science and Implementation Plan at the at the Annual Convention of the International Studies Association (ISA), in April 2018 in San Francisco, USA.

-The vision of the current leadership of the Earth System Governance Project is to have a new Science and Implementation Plan, along with a new scientific steering committee, in place by mid-2018 to be presented and installed at the 2018 Utrecht Conference on Earth System Governance.
+In this review process, the current Scientific Steering Committee and the International Project Office provide general support and facilitation.
+The current leadership of the Earth System Governance Project aims to have the new Science and Implementation Plan, along with a new scientific steering committee, in place to be presented and installed at the 2018 Utrecht Conference on Earth System Governance.